 If you're just preparing to start saving for your kids' college education, chances are you may wonder about setting up a 529 plan.
 Such a plan is one of many ways to put money aside for higher education, and there are a lot of considerations that can influence how you balance it with your other savings strategies.

 These plans are named after Section 529 of the Internal Revenue Code, as they're a type of college savings account with a special tax structure.
 You fund the account with after-tax contributions, which means you can't take a federal tax deduction on those contributions.
-However, the investment grows tax-free, and you don't pay taxes on funds withdrawn from the account as long as they're used for what the government considers qualified expenses, which include college tuition, books, fees, supplies, equipment and sometimes room and board.
+However, the investment grows tax-deferred, and you don't pay taxes on funds withdrawn from the account as long as they're used for what the government considers qualified expenses, which include college tuition, books, fees, supplies, equipment and sometimes room and board.
 (If money from a 529 plan is used for non-qualifying expenses, it can be subject to a 10 percent penalty, plus income taxes on the investment gain.)

 Advantages of a 529 Plan